APLawrence - Information and Resources for Unix and Linux Systems, Bloggers and the self-employed

 A better way to kill processes is to send a hangup (kill -1) or a sigterm (kill -15).
 Any process has the option of catching such signals and doing any final housekeeping tasks before dieing.
 The process can also choose to ignore you, so you may ultimately need a -9 anyway, but at least you gave it a chance to die gracefully.

-The problem is that "-9" is an absolute kill - any process that receives that signal has to die immediately: no chance to clean up anything it might be doing, write out its file buffers or anything else: just die, right now.
+The problem is that "-9" is an absolute kill - any process that is the target of that signal has to die immediately: no chance to clean up anything it might be doing, write out its file buffers or anything else: just die, right now.
+Unlike a "-15" or a "-1", the process itself never even knows this was done - it's the kernel that does the killing.

-By the way, the "receives" in that "any process that receives that signal" is very important.
-A process that is sleeping down in a driver doesn't get the signal until the kernel wakes it up.
+By the way, the "receives" doesn't happen in other cases, too.
+A process that is sleeping down in a driver doesn't get signals until the kernel wakes it up.
 That's why some processes seem unkillable:

 Kill isn't always about killing.
 Many processes uses signals ("signal" would have been a better name for "kill") to alert them to needed actions. "kill -1" often causes a process to re-read its configuration files, for example.